amcraig/dash-ketcher/dash_ketcher/README.md

-# dash_ketcher
+# Dash Ketcher

-dash_ketcher is a Dash component library.
+Dash Ketcher is a Dash component library.

 Get started with:
 1. Install Dash and its dependencies: https://dash.plotly.com/installation